 Before you get started, take a moment to make sure you have everything you need.
 You’ll need some basic tools and maintenance items such as oil, filters, spark plugs and clean up supplies.
 You’ll also probably end up with some used engine oil you’ll need to dispose of, so make sure you have a plan for that.
 Some cities will pick it up with recyclables on trash day.

-Once you have your gear ready, follow the steps below for helpful tips on how to service a motorbike at home.
+Once you have your gear ready, follow the steps below for helpful tips on how to service a motorcycle at home.

 Inspect Your Tires